 Frequently Asked Questions (FAQ)

 The following are commonly asked questions regarding aquaculture in the United States.
-Responses to questions are either modified or direct responses from the National Aquaculture Association.

 Federal agencies including the Department of Agriculture (USDA), the Environmental Protection Agency (EPA), the National Oceanic and Atmospheric Administration (NOAA), the Fish and Wildlife Service (USFWS), and the Food and Drug Administration (FDA) oversee the production of aquatic organisms.
 States often establish additional management practices that address water quality, wetlands protection, wastewater treatment, water supply, non-native species and fish health programs.

-In the U.S, harvesters carefully manage the resource.
+In the U.S., harvesters carefully manage the resource.
 However, over 90% of the seafood consumed in the United States is imported, often from countries that do not have strict environmental and product safety standards.

 Water leaving fish farms can have the same or higher quality than that of water coming into the facility.
 Discharges from U.S. aquaculture facilities must meet rigorous EPA standards as well as stringent state and local regulations.
 Water released is often reused for irrigation or treated and recycled for fish culture and other purposes.
 For an aquatic farm to be profitable, it is essential that excellent water quality be maintained in the system.